joejag/synthetic-cypress/README.md

 > Run Cypress via cron inside a http service

-Run with `npm run start` which starts a service on port 3000.
+Run with `node e2e-tests.js` which starts a service on port 3000.

 ## What does this do?